MacMillan Center for International and Area Studies: Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition

+Established in 1998, the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition (GLC) is the world’s first institution dedicated to the study of global histories of slavery across all borders and time.
+The mission of the GLC is to equip educators, students, policymakers, and the public to grapple with the lasting harms of slavery and racism, to embrace the ongoing struggle for human dignity and freedom, and to make knowledge freely available to all.

-The center's mission is to promote the study of all aspects of slavery and its legacy, with focus on the chattel slave system and its destruction.
-The center seeks to foster an improved understanding of the role of slavery, slave resistance, and abolition in the Western world by promoting interaction and exchange between scholars, teachers, and public historians through publications, educational outreach, and other programs and events.
-In addition, the center offers postdoctoral and faculty fellowships and summer graduate research fellowships, and also sponsors the Frederick Douglass Book prize, an award for most outstanding non-fiction book in English on the subject of slavery, resistance, and/or abolition for the year it is given.
+In addition, the center offers postdoctoral and faculty fellowships and summer graduate research fellowships and sponsors the Frederick Douglass Book prize, an award for most outstanding non-fiction book in English on the subject of slavery, resistance, and/or abolition for the year it is given.